ShrimpingIt/website_text/src/content/project/blink/build.md

 This device enables your desktop or laptop machine to communicate with the Shrimp, for example to send new programs to it with the free Arduino IDE, or to exchange other information with a program when it’s running on the Shrimp.

+Do not separate the rainbow coloured wires in the pack - they are easier to work with when still bonded together.

-***For the latest Baite CP2102 modules, (with DTR as sixth pin on the front) attach the rainbow wires from the 9pin header to the CP2102's labelled pins like…***
+***For the latest Baite CP2102 modules, (with DTR as the sixth label in a row) attach the rainbow wires from the 9pin header to the CP2102's labelled pins like…***

 * Red -> 5V
 * Orange -> RXD